 Request type is the classification of application is applied based on the nature of application.
+Fig 5.

 Fig. 5 Taxonomy of Request Type

 New Connection

-New connection means an application for registration for new water and/or sewerage connection is to be submitted with requisite documents and registration & processing fee along with applicable one-time fees.
+New connection means an application for registration for new water and/or sewerage connection is to be submitted with requisite documents and registration and processing fee along with applicable one-time fees.